 Registration of stay

-EU-citizens can enter Poland with their ID document (a valid travel document e.g. passport, or another document certifying his/her identity and citizenship).
+EU citizens can enter Poland with their ID document (a valid travel document e.g. passport, or another document certifying their identity and citizenship).
+If the planned stay is longer than 3 months each EU-citizen needs to register their stay at the Mazovian Voivodeship Office.

 1. VISA